alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ## Apply for an export licence

 Before you apply for an export licence, check the import rules of the country you’re exporting to.
-Talk to your importer or [research legal rules for defence and security goods in overseas markets](https://www.gov.uk/government/collections/defence-and-security-exporting-country-briefings-and-reports).
+Talk to your importer or [research legal rules in overseas markets](/answer/choosing-export-market-ukti.html).

 $CTA